Picky Eating vs. Eating Disorder: How to Tell the Difference (and When to Seek Help)

 Eats fewer than 10–15 total foods

-Avoids entire categories (e.g., proteins, fruits, vegetables)
+Avoids entire categories such as proteins, fruits, vegetables, or starches

-Experiences panic or distress at mealtimes
+Experiences panic, gagging, or severe distress at meals

 Is losing weight or not growing as expected